SujataN23/Projects-Portfolio/README (1).md

-# 📂 Machine Learning & AI Projects Portfolio
+# 👾Machine Learning & AI Projects Portfolio👾

-Hi 👋, this repository highlights the major **ML, NLP, and AI projects** I have worked on.
+>This repository highlights the major **ML, NLP, and AI projects** I have worked on.
 Each project demonstrates hands-on experience in **data preprocessing, model building, evaluation, and deployment**.

 ---

-## 📊 Project Overview
+## ❄️Project Overview❄️

 | # | Project | Description | Key Methods / Tech | Outcome |
 |---|---------|-------------|---------------------|---------|